ExpediaGroup/graphql-kotlin/docs/getting-started.md

 ## Generating a Schema

-While we have included a server implementation, you can use `graphql-kotlin-schema-generator` to generate a schema from Kotlin code and expose it with any server library.
+You can use `graphql-kotlin-schema-generator` to generate a schema from Kotlin code and expose it with any server library.

 See the docs in [Schema Generator Getting Started](./schema-generator/schema-generator-getting-started.md).

-### Federation
+### Apollo Federation

 Using `graphql-kotlin-federation`, you can generate an [Apollo Federation](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/) complaint schema.